Jefferson Davis Highway: North Carolina

-The Jefferson Davis Highway traverses through the state for 162 mi.
+The Jefferson Davis Highway originally traversed through the state for 162 mi.
 Starting at the Virginia state line along US 15 to Sanford; then on US 1 from Sanford to the South Carolina state line.

-Its designation is unofficial since the North Carolina State Highway Commission, a preceding agency of what is now the North Carolina Department of Transportation (NCDOT), had denied the request in at least two occasions.
+Its designation is unofficial since the North Carolina State Highway Commission, a preceding agency of what is now the North Carolina Department of Transportation (NCDOT), had denied the request on at least two occasions.
 However, US 1 through Lee County is officially called Jefferson Davis Highway; it was designated in 1959 by county resolution at the request of the UDC.

 South Carolina

 The Jefferson Davis Highway traverses through the state for 170 mi.
 Starting at the North Carolina state line, it follows US 1 to the Georgia state line in Augusta.
 Several monuments can be found along the route including in Camden and Aiken.